Dental Implants

 What are Dental Implants Made Out of?

-The two primary materials used are titanium and zirconia.
+The two primary materials used for dental implants are titanium and zirconia.
 While other materials have been used, titanium has been shown to be a superior material and is the most common material used.
 More recently zirconia has been showing great promise for those who cannot use titanium.

 1. Titanium implants: Titanium has evolved to be the material of choice for structural replacements in the human body.
-While previous materials included stainless steel, gold and cobalt-chromium, titanium has proven to be a superior material of choice
+While previous materials included stainless steel, gold and cobalt-chromium, titanium has proven to be a superior material of choice.
+The excellent corrosion resistance in a hostile oral environment, along with the biocompatibility and ability to osseointegrate makes titanium an ideal material for dental implants21https://link.springer.com/article/10.1007/BF0113332622https://journals.lww.comx.

 What are Dental Implants Used for?

-1. Single tooth implants – The most common use for implants is to replace a single tooth at a time.
+1. Single tooth implants – One of the most common uses for dental implants is to replace a single tooth at a time.
 This is also more common than the other treatment options as a single person can have multiple single tooth implants over a lifetime.
-If either the maxilla or mandible is completely edentulous, it does not make sense to place 14 separate individual implant crowns when there are other much more effective treatment options.
+If either the maxilla or mandible is completely edentulous, it does not make sense to place 14 separate individual implant crowns in each jaw when there are other much more effective treatment options.

-2. Implant supported bridge – This treatment is the same concept as described in the dental crown except the abutments are implants instead of natural dentition.
-The number of teeth this treatment option replaces is three but it can replace more.
-However as the number of teeth being replaced increases, so do the risks of failure due to the Law of Beams and Ante’s Law
+2. Implant supported bridge – This treatment is the same concept of a dental bridge as described in the dental crown except the anchor teeth are dental implants instead of natural teeth.
+The minimum number of teeth this treatment option replaces is three but it can replace more.
+However as the number of natural teeth being replaced increases, so do the risks of implant failure due to the Law of Beams and Ante’s Law

 3. Implant supported overdentures – Described in detail on our dentures page, this treatment option is also known as ‘snap-in dentures’.
-It uses traditional dentures and attaches it to implants when restoring an entirely edentulous jaw.
-By anchoring dentures to a solid structure, it solves the primary weakness of dentures: lack of stability and retention.
-This holds the dentures firmly in place, which is especially problematic on the lower jaw.
-This treatment option is incredibly effective and greatly increases patient satisfaction
+It uses conventional dentures and attaches it to dental implants when restoring an entirely edentulous jaw.
+By anchoring a removable denture to a solid structure, it solves the primary weakness of removable dentures: lack of stability and retention.
+Dental implants hold the dentures firmly in place, which is especially problematic on the lower jaw.
+This treatment option is incredibly effective and greatly increases patient satisfaction26https://www.researchgate.net/profile/Merete-Bakke/27https://web.s.ebscohost.com/abstract.

 What is the Process of Getting Implants?

-When no bone augmentation is needed, the treatment for dental implants is a relatively straightforward process.
-The actual surgery itself takes anywhere from 15 minutes to a couple hours, depending on the type of implant treatment and grafting that is required at the time of placement.
+When no bone augmentation is needed, the treatment for dental implants is a straightforward process.
+The actual surgery itself takes anywhere from 15 minutes to a couple hours, depending on the type of dental implant treatment and grafting that is required at the time of dental implant placement.
 A large portion of the work is completed prior to the surgery during the planning phases.
 A 3D image of the jaw is taken using cone beam computerized tomography (CBCT) technology.
-The CBCT scan allows the surgeon to view the jaw in its entirety to see major structures such as nerves, blood vessels, and sinuses.
-The scan itself has a high degree of accuracy34https://link.springer.com/article/10.1007%2Fs10278-010-9339-9, allowing for accurate planning.
-Once properly planned and the risk factors have been minimized, the surgery can proceed.
+The CBCT scan allows the surgeon to view the jaw in its entirety to see major structures including the bone, nerves, blood vessels, and sinuses.
+The xray itself has a high degree of accuracy28https://link.springer.com/article/10.1007%2Fs10278-010-9339-9, allowing for accurate planning.
+Once properly planned and the risk factors have been minimized, the dental implant surgery can proceed.

-Implants are placed in one of two situations – either in an edentulous site or immediately after a tooth has been extracted.
+Dental implants are placed in one of two situations – either in an edentulous site or immediately after a tooth has been extracted.
 In either situation, the critical principles remain the same.
-After the patient is comfortable and has been properly anesthetized:
+After the patient is comfortable and has been properly numbed with local anesthesia:

 1. The jawbone is adequately visualized which may or may not require placing a gingival flap.